-Interference performance shall be based on C/I1 for multiple external cochannel interferers, where C is related to the received power accumulated from all subchannels in the serving cell and I1 to the received power of the dominant external cochannel interferer.
+Interference performance shall be based on C/I1 for multiple external cochannel interferers, where C is related to the total power of the received VAMOS signal (i.e. carrying two VAMOS subchannels) and I1 to the received power of the dominant external cochannel interferer.